-How to fix iPad Pro and iOS 11 battery life problems
+How to fix iPad battery life problems

 - Keep holding them down until you see the Apple logo.

-Once your iPad has rebooted, repeat the previous steps and see if battery drain has returned to normal.
+Once your iPad has rebooted, repeat the previous steps and see if the battery drain has returned to normal.
 If not, keep reading!

 Check usage

-iOS contains a terrific battery usage — aka battery shaming — utility that lets you know exactly which apps and services are using your battery and how.
+iPadOS contains a terrific battery usage — aka battery shaming — utility that lets you know exactly which apps and services are using your battery and how.
+Knowing this information gets you one step closer to fixing your iPad battery life.

 - Launch Settings from your Home screen.